 What is the right amount of product for a child?

 It’s important to apply sun protection generously.
+A recent Eucerin study5 revealed that 88% of parents use less than the recommended amount of product on their children.
 The right amount obviously depends on their size, the number of areas that need covering and on the format of the product:

 Lotion or fluid